 Was Rahtbone ever court-martialed?
 No, and the following statement to that effect was authored on December 6, 1960, by Wayne C. Grover, Archivist of the United States: "It appears from the records that Colonel J. C. Rathbone and Major George C. Trimble were never court-martialed.
 A court of inquiry investigated the facts of the case and the two officers were dismissed by order of the President.
 The proceedings of the court of inquiry have not been found."

 Did Abraham Lincoln order his dismissal?
 No. At least not in writing.
-The volume called Lincoln Indorsements, supposed to contain copies of all the papers that Abraham Lincoln signed as President, does not mention either Rathbone or Trimble.
+The Lincoln Indorsements volume, supposed to contain copies of all the papers that Abraham Lincoln signed as President, does not mention either Rathbone or Trimble.

 What happened to General Cox and Colonel Lightburn after Rathbone was dismissed from the service?
 Both were promoted—Cox to Major General and Lightburn to Brigadier General.